-Covered services for the treatment of infertility will exclude elective sterilization reversal, gamete intrafallopian transfer (GIFT), zygote intrafallopian transfer (ZIFT), over-the-counter products, the purchase of donor sperm and any charges for the storage of donor sperm; the purchase of donor eggs and any charges associated with care of the donor required for donor egg retrievals or transfers or gestational carriers or surrogacy; donor egg retrieval or fees associated with donor egg programs, including but not limited to, fees for laboratory tests or any other service for infertility not specifically stated above.
+Covered Services for the treatment of infertility exclude elective sterilization reversal, gamete intrafallopian transfer (GIFT), zygote intrafallopian transfer (ZIFT), over-the-counter products, the purchase of donor sperm and any charges for the storage of donor sperm; the purchase of donor eggs and any charges associated with care of the donor required for donor egg retrievals or transfers or gestational carriers or surrogacy; donor egg retrieval or fees associated with donor egg programs, including but not limited to, fees for laboratory tests or any other service for infertility not specifically stated above.

-Prescription drugs under Navitus formulary are covered, up to the lifetime maximum Benefit of \$15,000.
+Prescription drugs under Navitus formulary are covered, up to the lifetime maximum benefit of \$15,000.

-Infertility Prescription Drugs

-\$15,000 lifetime prescription drug maximum

-Navitus Network Pharmacy

-Retail Copay (up to a 30-day supply) Generic: \$5 Copay Brand (no Generic available): \$25 Copay Brand (with Generic available): \$70 Copay Specialty Drug (Brand): \$125 Copay

-Mail Order Copay Mail Order Same Copays as Retail, for each 30-day supply
+Navitus Network Pharmacy Non-Network Pharmacy Infertility Prescription Drugs \$15,000 lifetime prescription drug maxi imum Retail Copay (up to a 30-day supply) Generic: \$5 Copay Brand (no Generic available): \$25 Copay Brand (with Generic available): \$70 Copay Specialty Drug (Brand): \$125 Copay Plan pays 50% of the Navitus contracted rate (not of cost) You pay remainder of charges Mail Order Copay Mail Order Same Copays as Retail, for each 30-day supply Not Covered